-The true measure of a man is not in how many times he falls down, but how he picks himself up.
-Harold Kelly’s past is marked by violence, loss and addiction but his future has never been brighter.
+The true measure of a man is not in how many times he falls down, but in how he picks himself up.
+Harold Kelly’s past is marked by violence, loss and addiction.
+But his future has never been brighter.

-kelly came to New Vision House of Hope upon his release on February 2013.
-Our staff found him a place in transitional housing.
+Kelly came to New Vision House of Hope upon his release in February 2013, where staff found him a place in transitional housing.
 While getting clean, Kelly worked for New Vision House of Hope as an assistant house manager and then a house manager before finding a permanent residence.

-Kelly’s transition has been remarkable and has become a key player of the organization.
-Kelly says he has formed a close connection with the New Vision House of Hope staff and clients knowing that a support network functions best when everyone is willing to give to others.
+Staff say Kelly’s transition has been remarkable and he has become a fixture of the organization.
+Kelly says he’s formed a close connection with the New Vision House of Hope staff and clients, knowing that a support network functions best when everyone is willing to give to others.

 “They’ve been very supportive of me, so I’ve been supportive of them,” Kelly says.
 “I’m very grateful for what they’ve done for me.”